Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 Open the `host.json` file and replace with the contents from [`host.json`](../MyEf.Hr.Security.Subscriptions/host.json).

-The [configuration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus) within will ensure that only a single message can be processed at a time, and also configures the basic retry policy.
+The [configuration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus) within will ensure that _only_ a _single_ message can be processed at a time, and that there is also _no_ automatic completion of messages.

 <br/>